ShanLu2022/Airline_Management_app/README.md

 2. Web application

-  The main page contains the following functions:
+  My assumption: the web app can be separeted into two the main page contains the following functions:

   - Home page can be accessed via typing url: http://woshipanda2022.pythonanywhere.com/ or local server: http://127.0.0.1:5000/